regclient/regclient/CONTRIBUTING.md

 ## Reporting security issues

-Please send security issues to <git@bmitch.net> or report them directly in GitHub at <https://github.com/regclient/regclient/security/advisories/new>.
+Please see [SECURITY.md](security.md) for the process to report security issues.

 ## Reporting other issues